OpenMDAO/OpenMDAO-Procedures/release/index.rst

 using the ``release build`` command.

 If you run the ``release test`` command without supplying ``--all`` or ``--host=``, it will test the release on localhost.
-For example:
+For example,

 ::